Clear Impact logo

 Definition

 Overdose deaths occurring among North Carolina residents have been on the rise.
-This metric includes deaths involving all types of medications and drugs: opioids (commonly prescribed opioids, heroin, and synthetic narcotics like fentanyl and fentanyl-analogues), stimulats (cocaine, methamphetamine), benzodizpines, and others.
+This metric includes deaths involving all types of medications and drugs: opioids (commonly prescribed opioids, heroin, and synthetic narcotics like fentanyl and fentanyl-analogues), stimulants (cocaine, methamphetamine), benzodiazepines, and others.
 This metric includes fatal overdoses of all intents; over 90% of these deaths are unintentional.
 As a key OSUAP metric, a goal was set to reduce the expected number of overdose deaths by 20% by the end of 2024.
 2022 death data are provisional and likely to increase as cases are finalized.

 Line Bar